top of page

 From 2012-2016, I worked as a freelance web consultant specializing in science communication strategy and website building for nonprofits and nature centers.
 I also began writing for WIRED Science.

 From 2015-2022, I managed Purdue University’s Department of Entomology Outreach Program, including Bug Bowl, one of the largest insect festivals in the USA.
 I also redesigned and expanded the department's bug zoo.
+I also completed my certification as an Interpretive Guide with the National Association for Interpretation.

 Now I've returned to writing and freelancing full time, and can usually be found drinking large amounts of coffee in my Toledo home office in Ohio.